MicrosoftDocs/windows-dev-docs/hub/apps/design/signature-experiences/iconography.md

 ### Layering

-Icon layering is a technique that you use to overlap two different glyphs.
+Icon layering is a technique that you use to overlap two glyphs.
 We recommend using icon layering to create a different state of the same icon (for example, an active or selected state).

 ![A black and white folder icon plus a beige folder icon with no outlines equals a beige folder icon with a black outline.](images/iconography_IconLayering.svg)